outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 We can use *docker container inspect* to show the instructions and their forms.
 For example, *nginx* image has `CMD ["nginx", "-g", "daemon off;"]`.

 We can pass custom commands and arguments when invoking *docker run*, which will override the CMD instruction.
-If there exists the ENTRYPOINT instruction in exec form, then custom arguments would be fed to entrypoint *cmd*.
+If there exists the ENTRYPOINT instruction in exec form, then custom arguments would be appended to the *cmd*.
+If the CMD instruction only contains parameters, it will serve as the default parameters of the ENTRYPOINT instruction in exec form.
+Custom arguments will override those in the CMD instruction.
 ENTRYPOINT in shell form would ignore custom arguments.

 Here is an illustration between CMD and ENTRYPOINT: